venamax/dataincubator/music/README.md

-# Questions

-## Raw features static genre prediction
-## Spectral features static genre prediction
-## MFCC features static genre prediction
-## All Features + PCA static genre prediction
-## Model on features

-Todo:
-- calculate features answer for best model and integrate
-- store model and use on feature data

 # Project Title

-Music is a very popular and rich source of information.
-Our objective is to develop a model that is able to recognize the genre of a musical piece, starting from the raw waveform.
+From the point of view of data analysis, music offers an extremely rich and interesting playing field.
+The objective of this miniproject is to develop models that are able to recognize the genre of a musical piece, starting from the raw waveform or from pre-computed features.
 This is a typical example of a classification problem on time series data.

-Your model will be assessed based on the accuracy score of your classifier.
-There is a reference solution (which should not be too hard to beat).
+The model will be assessed based on the accuracy score of your classifier.
+There is a reference solution.
 The reference solution has a score of 1.

 ## Instructions for accessing the data

-Data can be found here[here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train.tar.gz)
+Raw audio files with music pieces can be found [here](http://thedataincubator.s3.amazonaws.com/coursedata/mldata/music_train.tar.gz).

 The data is organized in 10 folders, one for each genre:
 - blues